-tCombined degree course students who have taken 10.1114 Complex Analysis should substitute 18.803 Optimization for the Mathematics portion of this subject, if they have in addition taken 10.2113 Introduction to Linear Programming, hey should substitute instead of 18.803 a flechnical Elective or a half Level II or Level III unit from Table 1 of the Combined Sciences Handbook.
-Combined degree course students who have taken 10.211E Numerical Methods or 10.212A (or 10.222A) Numerical Analysis should substitute a flechnical Elective or a half Level III or Level III unit from Table 1 of the Combined Sciences Handbook.
-Kombined to the Numerical Analysis portion of this subject.
+rCombined degree course students who have taken 10.211E Numerical Methods or 10.212A (or 10.222A) Numerical Analysis should substitute a Technical Elective or a half Level II or Level III unit from Table 1 of the Combined Sciences Handbook for this subject.

-‡Combined degree course students who have taken 10.212M (or 10.222M) Optimal Control Theory should substitute a Technical Elective or a half Level II or Level III unit from Table 1 of the Combined Sciences Handbook.
+Combined degree course students who have taken 10.212M (or 10.222M) Optimal Control Theory should substitute a Technical Elective or a half Level II or Level III unit from Table 1 of the Combined Sciences Handbook.

-Combined degree course students who have taken 1 9222 Electronics or 1.032 Laboratory should substitute a Technical Elective or a half Level II or III unit from Table 1 of the Combined Sciences Handbook.
+Combined degree course students who have taken 1.9222 Electronics or 1.032 Laboratory should substitute a Technical Elective or a half Level II or III unit from Table 1 of the Combined Sciences Handbook.

-S1 Hpw S2

-Year 4 01 02
+Year 4 Hours po S1 er week S2

 5.044 Industrial Training 2 0 0

 5.051 Thesis 6 6

 5.062 Communications 2 2

 5.801 Aircraft Design 2 3 3

 5.812 Aerodynamics 2 3 3

 5.823 Analysis of Aerospace

-Structures 2 2 2
+Structures 2 2 .
+2

 5.831 Aircraft Propulsion 2 2

 Technical Electives 3 3

-General Studies elective(s) 2 .
-2
+General Studies elective(s) 2 2

-23 23

-23 20

-Note 1: The Technical Electives may be taken from the Mechanical Engineering or Industrial Engineering Technical Elective List or from Years 3 or 4 of other courses in the School or suitable subjects outside the School (5.344 Feedback Control from Year 4 of the Mechanical Engineering degree course is recommended in this respect).
+Note 1: The Technical Electives may be taken from the Mechanical Engineering or Industrial Engineering Technical Elective List or from Years 3 or 4 of other courses in the School or suitable subjects outside the School (5.350 Principles of Control of Mechanical Systems from Year 4 of the Mechanical Engineering degree course being recommended in this respect).
 Students with good academic records may include some graduate subjects.
 A counselling service is provided to assist students to choose electives.
 The selection of certain subjects or combinations of subjects may require the approval of the Head of School.